[Article originally published in Aug 2017, but has since been updated.]

 (c) That constantly updated rulebook for people who want a Halal cert in Malaysia – Basically this law didn’t talk about names of halal things until 2009 (banning hotdogs came in 2014 tho)

 *fun fact: what’s halal and what isn’t differs from one country to another!
 For example:

 In the US, naming hotdogs as halal izzokay.
 While we had the whole Auntie Anne’s Pretzel Dog drama, other countries such as the US have different requirements for people who want the Halal certificate.
 The Islamic Society of the Washington Area put out its own guidelines for applicants, and theirs did not mention naming halal products.

 In the end, JAKIM’s Halal laws do make people feel safer

 So while JAKIM certainly has done some questionable things here and there, with even our ex DPM Tun Dr Ismail’s son Tawfik Ismail calling for JAKIM to be abolished :O, they’re seem to be doing more than ok in terms of managing Halal.

 In fact, we’ve also written about how their anti-LGBT video was surprisingly… err… tolerant (for JAKIM’s standards, of course) without breaching what is set down as the guidelines for Islam in Malaysia.
 They’re still sticking to their views on non-heterosexuals, but they’re not openly condemning them either.

-But as far as food is concerned, it’s because of JAKIM’s halal logo that our Muslim brothers and sisters can enjoy previously non-halal cuisines without worries.
+But as far as food is concerned, while the reports of the kangaroo meat cartel are concerning, it’s because of JAKIM’s halal logo that our Muslim brothers and sisters can enjoy previously non-halal cuisines without worries.
 Dato Arshad also agreed on how JAKIM’s logo helps Muslims to not doubt whether something is actually halal or not, which is really useful for them.